aryaRB/ECMAJS/README.md

 # ECMAJS
-practice solution based on JavaScript
+practice solution based on JavaScript with links